mntnr/build-a-space/README.md

-  -b, --branch  The default branch to use instead of 'master' --email     The email for the Code of Conduct --licensee  The person to license the repository to --travis    Don't edit the Travis file
+  -b, --branch  The default branch to use instead of 'master' --email     The email for the Code of Conduct --licensee  The person to license the repository to --travis    Edit the Travis file
   --open      Open the PR url afterwards

 Examples